memio/spec-gen/README.md

 ## Roadmap

-* Generating method/property PHPdoc
+* return type hints
+* method body (mirror of test method body)
-* Generating License header (based on `composer.json` data)
+* better argument naming (based on names used in test)
-* Sorting "use statements" by aphabetical order
-* Accepting custom templates